Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-Examines theories and descriptions of how and why governments make and implement policy decisions, with special reference to New Zealand.
+Examination of theories and descriptions of how and why governments make and implement policy decisions in New Zealand.

 Why do governments pursue certain courses of action and implement particular sets of policies during specific periods of history?
 Who makes policy and how?
 Why does policy matter?
 What is the relationship between economic and political power?
 Who runs New Zealand?
 More generally, how do we understand politics?
 The overall aim of the paper is for students to understand how and why public policy is made in New Zealand and elsewhere.